bryanchanrgb/epidemetrics_mirror/README.md

 # Wavefinder

-The `wavefinder` package, found in `src\wavefinder` provides two classes and two associated plotting functions.
+The `wavefinder` package, found in `src\wavefinder` provides the `WaveList` class and two associated plotting functions.

 ## WaveList